13 Tzameti

 Average rating

-(Very Good).
-Showing 1-2 of 2 member reviews.
+(Good Enough).
+Showing 1-3 of 3 member reviews.

 4 stars (Very Good) What a fantastically atmospheric, edge-of-your-seat treat this is.
 Well shot in grainy black and white.
 Although a shocking subject the horror is always implied - not in your face.
 Definitely recommended as one to watch! ~PhilipReeve

-4 stars (Very Good) saw it 2 years ago and i can still remember most of it. ~tubbs
+4 stars (Very Good) saw it 2 years ago and i can still remember most of it. ~Tubbs